MohammadForkan/super-laptop-market-server/README.md

 ### Features:
 - Fully responsive full-stack app with firebase authentication.
--	Customers can add or remove meals from cart.
+-	Customers can add or remove products from my orders.
 They also able to increase or decrease quantity from cart.
 - Customers can place order from checkout page and check their orders from orders page.